 Tip 1: Keep your blended learning courses short and concise!

-A blended learning course is meant to accompany in-person events and can therefore be shorter than a pure e-learning course: Not all learning contents need to be delivered online.
-It’s important that you clearly communicate the connection between online and in-person learning to participants.
-A blended learning course can serve as preparation for a live meeting, a follow-up to seminar content, or a complete accompaniment (before and after the in-person event).
+A blended learning course is a companion to in-person events and can therefore be shorter than a pure e-learning course: Not all learning contents need to be presented online.
+It is important to clearly demonstrate the connection between online and in-person learning for the participants.
+A blended learning course can serve as preparation for a live session, a follow-up to seminar content, or a complete support (before and after the in-person session).

-Consider which content fits well in your blended learning online course.
-For preparation, you could ask about the participants' current level of knowledge.
-Follow-up exercises can solidify knowledge over several weeks.
-Photo protocols of the in-person meetings are also perfect content for a short accompanying online course.
+Consider which contents fit well into your blended learning course.
+For preparation, you could, for example, survey the current knowledge level of participants.
+As follow-up, exercises that reinforce knowledge over several weeks are useful.
+Photo protocols of the in-person sessions are also perfect content for a short accompanying online course.

-Tip 2: E-learning courses can be extensive – if the content is right!
+Tip 2: E-learning courses can be comprehensive – if the content is right!

-The majority of successful e-learning courses at blink.it have more than 25 pieces of content.
+Most successful e-learning courses at blink.it have more than 25 contents.
 Many even have more than 50, some even 100 individual learning units!
-If that sounds like a lot to you, keep in mind that each learning unit (for us: a blink) in this case is only a few minutes long.
+If that sounds like a lot to you, consider that each learning unit (in our case: a Blink) is only a few minutes long.

 In a pure e-learning course, you should not overwhelm participants with pages of text or hours of learning videos.
-It’s more important to break down the extensive learning material into smaller chunks.
-You are probably familiar with this principle under the term “microlearning.”
+What’s more important is to break the extensive learning material into small pieces.
+You might know this principle by the term “microlearning”.

-We recommend learning units that can be processed by participants in a maximum of 5 minutes.
-So divide the learning material well and use a variety of media: With a mix of short texts, self-made learning videos, and exercises, you can convey even extensive knowledge in a clear and varied way.
+We recommend learning units that can be completed by participants in no more than 5 minutes.
+So be sure to divide the learning material well and use different media: With a mix of short texts, self-made learning videos, and exercises, you can convey even extensive knowledge understandably and diversely.

-One of the most exciting results of our course evaluation is that both e-learning and blended learning courses can be very successful!
-We cannot and do not want to give you a clear statement like “take method x.”
-It is important that you choose the right format for your content.
-Success depends not only on the length but of course also on the content!
+One of the most exciting results from our course evaluation is that both e-learning and blended learning courses can be very successful!
+We cannot and do not want to give you a clear statement “use method x”.
+What’s important is that you choose the appropriate format for your content.
+Success does not only depend on length but obviously also on the content!

 Are the contents suitable for a pure online course?

-Or is support through appropriate in-person appointments more sensible?
+Or is support through appropriate in-person sessions more sensible?

 Which media properly support my content?

-How can I break down all the knowledge into small learning chunks?
+How can I divide the entire knowledge into small learning units?

-Then decide based on these questions whether a short online accompaniment or a detailed e-learning course is better suited for your planned measure!
+Then decide based on these questions whether a short online support or a detailed e-learning course is better suited for your planned measure!

 4. For statistics enthusiasts: How were the results generated?